jonasva/laravel-facebook-insights/README.md

     public function getPageInsight(\DateTime $startDate, \DateTime $endDate, $insight, $period = 'day')
 ```

 Get a page's posts for a given period.
-This is not really an insight, but is needed get post ID's which can later be used to collect post insights.
+This is not really an insight, but is needed to get post ID's which can later be used to collect post insights.
 ```php
     /**
      * Get the page's posts for a given period